ericwoud/buildR64arch/README.md

 cd buildR64arch
 ```

-Set `SD_ERASE_SIZE_MB` in build.sh if using a cardreader with naming /dev/sdX.
-Only from a cardreader with naming /dev/mmcblkX
-it is possible to read the erase size.
-Using this kind of reader the script will automatically read the erase size.
-The default value of 4MB is ok for most cards if you do not know the erase size.
-Later you can read it when the sd-card is inserted in a running bpir64/3.

-Now format your SD card with:
+Format your SD card with:

 ```text
 ./build.sh -F
 ```
 After formatting the rootfs gets build.

+Use for `./build.sh -F --erasesize=XX` if using a cardreader with naming /dev/sdX.
+Using a reader with /dev/mmcblkX the script will automatically read the erase size.
+For readers with /dev/sdX the default value of 4MiB is ok for most cards.
+If you do not know the erase size, later you can read it when the sd-card is inserted in a running bpir64/3. `cat /sys/block/mmcblk0/device/preferred_erase_size` will show it in bytes.

 Optionally enter chroot environment on the SD card: